QCD with an Infrared Fixed Point and a Dilaton: Scalar Correlators with Goldstones in the Deep-IR ( )

 \subsubsection{Multi-Goldstone case II: the trace of the energy momentum tensor $\TEMT$}

-The case of the TEMT is interesting as it brings several new elements.
+The case of the TEMT is particularly interesting as it brings several new elements.
 It is tempting to think that the dilaton would couple to $\TEMT = \frac{\be}{2g} G^2$ but it does in a way \eqref{eq:FDTmunu}

-which vanishes when the dilaton is massless and if it is massive it would decouple from the IR physics.
+which vanishes when the dilaton is massless, if it is massive, it decouples from the IR physics.
 The next candidates in question are two pions and two dilatons.
-It is instructive to first consider the gluon correlator for which $\De_{G^2} = 4 + \bestp$ \eqref{eq:De} is determined by the slope of the $\be$ function at the fixed point
+It is instructive to first consider the gluon correlator for which $\De_{G^2} = 4 + \bestp$ \eqref{eq:De} is determined by the slope of the $\be$-function at the fixed point

-Adapting it to $\TEMT$ one multiplies two powers of the $\be$ function which as argued previously, leaves the $x$-scaling unaltered
+Adapting it to $\TEMT$ one multiplies two powers of the $\be$-function which as argued previously, leaves the $x$-scaling unaltered

 In the EFT it makes a difference whether one uses \chiPT \eqref{eq:LOchiPT} or \dchiPT in \eqref{eq:LO}.
 From the LO EFTs one obtains \cite{Zwicky:2023fay}, neglecting terms of higher powers in $\pi$,